 Finally, FPIs offer investors the freedom to diversify their portfolios internationally.
 A portfolio investor can also take advantage of exchange rate differences.
 Thus, an investor from an economically challenged country can invest heavily in a foreign country that has a much stronger currency, thereby making sizeable profits.

 There are several substantial differences between these two channels of foreign investments.
 The major ones are as follows –

-|Helps companies raise significant capital without incurring massive expenses.||Economic turmoil and political instability may have a negative impact on any investment via the FPI route.
+|Economic turmoil and political instability may have a negative impact on any investment via the FPI route.

 |Markets in any country are inherently volatile.
 Despite the fluid nature of FPIs, losses may pile up if funds are not withdrawn hastily.

-|FPIs help investors diversify their portfolio, which, in turn, boosts their confidence.
+|FPIs help investors diversify their portfolios, which, in turn, boosts their confidence.